-9.1 In the opinion of the BBA when tested, a construction incorporating the product can achieve the classification shown in Table 2 and is therefore unrestricted in terms of proximity to a boundary.
+9.1 A construction at a pitch of greater than 15°, incorporating any colour of the product will achieve the classifications shown in Table 2 and is therefore unrestricted in terms of proximity to a boundary by the documents supporting the national Building Regulations.
 See also section 9.2 of this Certificate.